-Since 1994, Rebecca Gruchalla, M.D., Ph.D., has had sustained NIH funding for research in pediatric inner city asthma.
+Since 1994, Rebecca Gruchalla, M.D., Ph.D., has had sustained NIH funding for research in inner-city pediatric asthma.
 In 1996, she became a member of the Inner City Asthma Multicenter Study group (Dallas-site PI), which became an NIH-sponsored contract (Inner City Asthma Consortium – ICAC) in 2002.
-The initial contract was a six-year contract for $55.8 million, and its purpose was to investigate the mechanisms of asthma in inner city children, as well as to develop novel treatments for this disease.
+The initial contract was a six-year contract for $55.8 million, and its purpose was to investigate the mechanisms of asthma in inner-city children, as well as to develop novel treatments for this disease.
+The contract has been renewed for the third time and now extends through 2021.

-While the initial contract ended in September 2009, it was competitively renewed for another five years, through 2014.
-UT Southwestern Medical Center is once again a participating site, along with Boston University, Children’s Memorial Hospital in Chicago, Children’s National Medical Center in Washington, D.C., Henry Ford Health System in Detroit, National Jewish Health in Denver, Johns Hopkins University in Baltimore, Columbia University in New York, St. Louis Children’s Hospital, and the University of California, San Francisco.
+UT Southwestern Medical Center is once again a participating site, along with Boston University, Children’s Memorial Hospital in Chicago, Cincinnati's Children's in Cincinnati, Children’s National Medical Center in Washington, D.C., Henry Ford Health System in Detroit, National Jewish Health in Denver, Johns Hopkins University in Baltimore, Columbia University in New York, St. Louis Children’s Hospital in St. Louis, and the University of California, San Francisco.

 Drs.
-Rebecca Gruchalla (left) and Michelle Gill led research that suggests allergic reactions to pet dander, dust mites, and mold may prevent people with allergic asthma from generating appropriate immune responses to respiratory challenges like the flu virus.
+Rebecca Gruchalla (left) and Michelle Gill are involved in research that suggests allergic reactions to pet dander, dust mites, and mold may prevent people with allergic asthma from generating appropriate immune responses to respiratory challenges like the flu virus.

 Through ICAC, several important collaborations have been established with various basic scientists on campus: